qhr961217-CMU/2PC-FSP/README.md

 0. The system never deadlocks.

-1. If all the users voting `"Yes"` on this commit, the server will never return `"abort"` decision result.
+1. If all the users voting `"Yes"` on this commit without packet loss in *PHASE 1*, the server will never return `"abort"` decision result.

 2. If at least one user voting `"No"` on this commit, the server will never return `"commit"` decision result.